-Coping with foot pain isn’t much of an option for patients with diabetes.
+Coping with foot pain isn’t much of an option for diabetics.
 A small sore or cut can mean severe damage for those who are susceptible to nerve damage or poor blood flow due to diabetes.
 While nerve damage, or diabetic neuropathy, inhibits pain response and often causes diabetic patients to go without noticing an injury to their foot, poor blood circulation makes it harder for your foot to heal properly.
 This is a dangerous combination, which is why diabetic patients need to pay extra attention to the health of their feet.

 Common Foot Problems for Diabetics

-While anyone can experience these foot conditions, diabetics are more likely to do so.
+While anyone can experience foot pain, diabetics are more likely to do so.
 This is why it is so important that you check your feet every day for any developing oddities.
 In addition to meeting with your primary care physician, diabetics should schedule regular appointments with their podiatrist in Boca Raton.

 Though the rate of non-traumatic amputations among diabetics has fallen over the past ten years, the risk of lower limb removal remains a legitimate concern for many diabetic patients.
 Having your podiatrist examine your feet regularly could be the difference between an early diagnosis and severe foot problems.